flyingwip/flyingwip/README.md

 ### About me

- am a Dutch 🇳🇱 freelance Web Developer & content creator.
+I am a Dutch 🇳🇱 freelance Web Developer & content creator.
 I help businesses and start-ups with building out highly efficient web applications using mainly Django & JavaScript.

 Back-end and Dev-Ops is where I am the most comfortable and what I enjoy the most!
 I love to set-up CI/CD pipelines, configure cloud services and servers and I have a big interest in TDD (Test Driven Development).

+#### Skills
+- Front-end: Vanilla JS, HTML/SCSS
+- Back-end: Python, Django, PostgreSQL, Redis
+- CMS: WordPress
+- Cloud: AWS, Digital Ocean
+- Dev-Ops: Docker, Git, Github Actions, Sentry,
+- Other: Bash, Linux, Nginx

 <!--
 **flyingwip/flyingwip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.